 - Enter the water in a safe manner and land the casualty at the most suitable landing point.
 If a spinal cord injury is suspected the casualty should be supported in the water and no attempt made to lift him/her out until the paramedics arrive. - If breathing has ceased, commence expired air resuscitation (EAR) immediately whilst in the water and whilst towing to the side.
 Land the casualty and continue with EAR.
+The other supervising adult must call an ambulance directly from the pump room telephone or mobile phone. - If there is not a regular pattern of breathing, commence cardiopulmonary resuscitation (CPR).
+Do not stop CPR and EAR except in one of these situations: - the casualty restarts breathing and a pulse is found

+- An AED is available and ready to use (There is one in the staffroom if the school is open.
+If not, the closest one is at the fire station in the village).

-The other supervising adult must call an ambulance directly from the pump room telephone. - If the heart has stopped beating commence cardiopulmonary resuscitation (CPR).
-Do not stop CPR and EAR except in one of these situations: - the casualty restarts breathing and a pulse is found - An AED is available and ready to use - Another trained responder or EMS personnel take over - You are too exhausted to continue - The scene becomes unsafe - Patients who have been resuscitated should be treated for shock until the ambulance arrives. - Children in the pool area should be removed as soon as possible by additional adults. - Staff should ensure that a crowd does not gather around the casualty. - The office staff will meet the ambulance from the main road to take them to the scene of the incident as speedily as possible using the Dolphin Close gate. - As soon as possible after the incident all staff involved will be required to make a written statement. - No statements shall be made to the press or other members of the public.
+- Another trained responder or EMS personnel take over - You are too exhausted to continue - The scene becomes unsafe - Patients who have been resuscitated should be treated for shock until the ambulance arrives. - Children in the pool area should be removed as soon as possible by additional adults. - Staff should ensure that a crowd does not gather around the casualty. - The office staff will meet the ambulance from the main road to take them to the scene of the incident as speedily as possible using the Dolphin Close gate. - As soon as possible after the incident all staff involved will be required to make a written statement. - No statements shall be made to the press or other members of the public.